pranshugaba/hugo-website/content/maths/a-topology-of-infinite-games/index.md

 featured: false
 ---

-As part of my research on stochastic games with mean-payoff objectives, I read a paper titled _Infinite games with perfect information_[^1] by Gale and Stewart.
-I would like to discuss some interesting properties of a topology defined on the Cantor set.

-[^1]: Gale and Stewart

-A two-player game with perfect information is defined as an infinite rooted tree.
-We have a set of positions $X$.
+I recently read a paper titled _Infinite Games with Perfect Information_ written by Gale and Stewart in 1953.
+In this paper, they consider two-player games that may go on forever.
+There is no hidden information: both player know the rules and the state of the game at all points of time.

+They showed that there exist games that are not strictly determined.
+They then tried to characterize games that are determined.
+I found this really interesting, and I want to share some of the results from the paper.

+## Representing games as trees

+A game is represented by an infinite rooted tree $T$.
+Each vertex of the tree corresponds to a position of the game.
+Each vertex belong to either player 1 or player 2.
+A play of the game corresponds to an infinite traversal of states in the tree.

+An objective for player 1 is a set of plays.

-{{< insert-svg filename="states" caption="A example of a position tree.">}}
+{{< insert-svg filename="states" caption="An example of a rooted tree.">}}

+## An infinite game that is not determined

+## A topology of games